 Images

 Any image URL attribute returned from an endpoint in our API will be include a default size.
 However, you’d probably like a version optimized for your application.
-Fortunately, Big Cartel can resize the image in any way you’d like.
+Fortunately, Big Cartel can resize the image in any way you’d like using the w and h query string parameters for width and height respectively.

 Rate Limiting